sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/11 - The New Towel Boy/03 - Alex.md

 Almost in response to his unanswered question, Alex's thumbs began pulling the knob in a circular direction.

-And on the display, Hat Kid started moving in a circular direction, running in the direction the thumb-knob pointed.
+And on the display, Hat Kid started moving in a circular direction, following the direction the thumb-knob pointed.

 *Wait...*